Perturbative QCD: Higher order corrections

 The mechanism of dimensional regularisation is to shift the number of space-time dimensions to $d = 4 - 2 \epsilon$.
 Usually, $\epsilon$ is assumed to be real, but for purposes of analytic continuation in $d$, $\epsilon$ can also be complex.
 The behaviour of UV divergences is better if $\epsilon > 0$ while for IR divergences it is better to have $\epsilon < 0$.
 One can immediately see from \equref{eq:UVdiv} that lowering the space-time dimension would decrease the power of the loop momentum in the numerator and therefore improve the convergence for $|k|\to \infty$.

 In practice, the renormalisation constants are computed first with the assumption that $\epsilon > 0$.
 After cancelling all UV divergences, the rest of the computation can be performed with the assumption that $\epsilon < 0$.
 Loop integrals in $d$ dimensions are well defined and divergences manifest as poles in $\epsilon$.
 The original theory is restored upon taking $\epsilon \to 0$ after the singularities have been subtracted through renormalisation or cancelled with other parts of the calculation.
-We do not discuss renormalisation in more detail here, since this subject is treated in the chapter on renormalisation by {\it Leonardo Di Giustino}.
+We do not discuss renormalisation in more detail here, since this subject is treated in the chapter on renormalisation in this volume.

 On a technical level, most objects and operations behave similarly when extended to $d$ dimensions.
 The action integral is $d$-dimensional

 which necessitates $\left[ \mathcal{L} \right] = d$ to preserve that $\left[ S \right] = 0$.
 It is conventional to make parameter redefinitions such as